rajprogrammerbd/coding_problems_solved/docs/Business/index.md

 # **Understanding Business**

-* **What is Monetizing?** Monetizing refers to the process of converting something inyo money or revenue.
+* **What is Monetizing?** Monetizing refers to the process of converting something into money or revenue.

 * **What is Return on Investment (ROI)?** Return on Investment (ROI) is a financial metric used to evaluate the efficiency or profitability of an investment.